Who Should Take The Blame for Failed Cybersecurity

-Staff at lower levels (as opposed to presumed notions that CIOs and CISOs are most targeted staff) is more vulnerable to leak information outside.
-It can be deliberate, miscommunication, or simply negligence, especially in case of IT staff who is actively involved in development and maintenance of critical website assets including web applications that are more targeted than anyone else.
+Staff at lower levels (as opposed to presumed notions that CIOs and CISOs are the most targeted staff) are more vulnerable to leak information outside.
+It can be deliberate, miscommunication, or simply negligence, especially in the case of IT staff who is actively involved in the development and maintenance of critical website assets including web applications that are more targeted than anyone else.

 So, does the answer to all your cybersecurity problems lie in securing the lower levels of organizations?
 Do CIOs have nothing to do with data breaches?
 How will you ever know that data is secure within your servers?
 How can you measure the efficiency of security officers?